jesslilly/gravitydog/README.md

 Play [Gravity Dog](http://www.sparkyland.com/gravitydog) for free!
 It's fun!

 # TODO
-1. Change to mobile Adsense unit.
+1. Find tutorial/how to for iOS 7 mobile Adsense unit.
+1. Revert commits for responsive ad attempt.
+1. Make one orientation.
+Have ad on top.
+Scroll down to play game.
+Scroll down is the only way to hide the browser "chrome".
 1. I need a favicon!
 1. In level 2.
 Add some randomly positioned stars that do not move.  = depth.
 2. Prioritize this list better.